-As illustrated on Figure 5(c), there are three successor activities at the stage 3, i.e. activity 5, 6 and 7.
-Starting from the successor activity 5 first, it only has one immediate predecessor activity 2.
-Activity 5 needs 2 capacity units, while activity 2 has 4 capacity units.
-The minimum of two activities is 2 units, taking the minimum unit as the allocated amount of resource to the activity pair (2, 5).
-Because activity 5 is satisfied to its resource requirement, we can no longer consider its resource allocation anymore.
+As illustrated in Figure 5(c), three successor activities are at Stage 3: Activities 5, 6 and 7.
+Starting from the successor, Activity 5, there is only one immediate predecessor, Activity 2.
+Activity 5 requires two capacity units, whereas Activity 2 has four capacity units.
+The minimum of two activities is two units, taking the minimum units as , which is the allocated number of resources for activity pair (2, 5).
+Because Activity 5 satisfies its resource requirements, we can no longer consider its resource allocation.

-Next, we select the successor activity 7, which has only one immediate predecessor activity 4.
-Activity 7 needs 1 capacity unit, while activity 4 has 6 units.
-The minimum of two activities is 1 unit, therefore, the allocated amount of resource to the activity pair (4, 7) is .
-Activity 7 is also satisfied to its resource requirement, so we can put it aside.
-Then, starting from the predecessor activity 2, it only has one immediate successor activity 6.
-Activity 6 needs 5 capacity units, while activity 2 merely has 2 remaining units.
-So, the allocated amount of resource to the activity pair (2, 6) is .
+Next, we select the successor, Activity 7, with only one immediate predecessor, Activity 4.
+Activity 7 requires one capacity unit, whereas Activity 4 has six units.
+The minimum of two activities is one unit; therefore, the allocated number of resources for activity pair (4, 7) is .
+Activity 7 also satisfies its resource requirements; thus, we can put it aside.
+Then, starting from the predecessor, Activity 2, only one immediate successor exists, Activity 6.
+Activity 6 requires five capacity units, whereas Activity 2 merely has two remaining units.
+Thus, the number of resources allocated to activity pair (2, 6) is .

-Similarly, the allocated amount of resource to the activity pair (4, 6) is .
-Hence, at the stage 3, the allocated resource between the predecessors and the successors has units, and the amount of saturated resources is units, which means that stage 3 achieves saturated resource allocation and reduces the additional constraints posted between the predecessor and the successor with precedence relation in the schedule.
+Similarly, the number of resources allocated to activity pair (4, 6) is q4,6=3.
+Hence, at Stage 3, the allocated resource between the predecessors and successors is q=2+5+1=8 units, and the number of saturated resources is min4+15+min(6, 1)=8 units, which means that Stage 3 achieves saturated resource allocation and reduces the additional schedule constraints posted between the predecessor and successor with precedence relations.

 4.2.2.
 Time-lag span resource allocation

-In delivering resource process, resource allocation across time-lag is more intricate than resource allocation with zero-lag.
-Because the time-lag steps over at least one stage or even several stages, and the total amount of delivered resource at each stage is less than the resource availability, we need to figure out whether activity pairs with time-lag can deliver the resource directly and analyse the required capacity units of activities in the time-lag.
-If the allocation is performed directly without analysis, it may result in an imbalance between resource inflows and outflows of activity within the span of time-lag.
+In delivering the resource process, resource allocation across a time lag is more intricate than that with zero-lag relations.
+Because the time-lag steps over at least one stage or even several stages, and the total number of delivered resources at each stage is less than the resource availability, we must determine whether activity pairs with time lag can deliver the resources directly and analyse the required capacity units of activities in the time lag.
+If the allocation is performed directly without analysis, it may imbalance the resource inflows and outflows of activities within the span of the time lag.

 (a) Conventional resource allocation (b) Time-lag span resource allocation

 Figure 6.
-Comparison between conventional resource allocation and time-lag span resource allocation.
+Comparison of conventional and time-lag span resource allocations.

-For time-lag span resource allocation, the core is to estimate and determine the amount of resource that allocates to the time-lag span activity pairs.
-There are three types of activities that affect the resource requirements in every stage of time-lag span, which are: activities with that stage as the completion time, activities that step over that stage and time-lag span activity pairs with precedence relation.
-According to the principle that the amount of resources in each stage of the plan is constant, the amount of resources allocated to time-lag span activity pair with precedence relation can be easily derived.
+For time-lag span resource allocation, the aim is to estimate and determine the number of resources allocated to the time-lag span activity pairs.
+Three activity types affect the resource requirements in every stage of the time-lag span: activities with that stage as the completion time, activities that step over that stage, and time-lag span activity pairs with precedence relations.
+According to the principle that the number of resources in each stage of the plan is constant, the number of resources allocated to time-lag span activity pairs with precedence relations can be easily derived.

-Assuming that activity and activity is a time-lag span activity pair with precedence relation, the completion time for activity will be stage , and the start time for activity will be stage , so that the amount of resource allocated to time-lag span activity pair with precedence relation will be .
+Assuming that activities and comprise a time-lag span activity pair with precedence relations, the completion time for is stage , and the start time for is stage ; thus, the number of resources allocated to the time-lag span activity pair with precedence relations is :

+.
 (6)